 Despite the failures of these corrupt and weaker institutions and their attending repercussions on the country, public officials without distinction continue to hit the skylines with new housing projects and drive fast in luxurious cars while the poor crawls under the burdens of acute economic hardship and is brutalised by police banditry as he tries to petty-trade for survival.
 We saw it with the anti-rape protesters who were ruthlessly and unmercifully beaten by Weah Sabu Unity called LNP.

-Unless the hideous crimes committed during the war are adjudicated in a hybrid court and victims receive proper redress, it is impossible to move on.
+Unless the heinous crimes committed during the war are adjudicated in a hybrid court and victims receive proper redress, it is impossible to move on.
 The country needs healing.
 And the healing process must begin by holding accountable those responsible for atrocities perpetrated against the people.
-This will not only signify a major step towards genuine reconciliation, but it also will serve as a deterrent.
+This will not only signify a major step towards genuine reconciliation but also will serve as a deterrent.

 Current statistics on Liberia no doubt paint a sombre picture of depravity, hopelessness and despair.
 There is no arguing the country is broken and disintegrating daily.
 And yes, the people are trapped in poverty, ignorance and disease.
 However, missing from the data is the cruelty of immoral leaders who for decades have systematically raped, robbed, pillaged, abused, misused, and deceived; ultimately breaking the spirits of an otherwise kind, compassionate and industrious people.
 This consistent pattern of violence masked as politics by Weah and his CDC against people who remain opposed to their misrule of the country must end now!

-With the democratic ousted of the Unity Party in 2017, Liberians were of the belief a new day had dawned; and this unprecedented act was a clean break with the past.
+With the democratic ousted of the Unity Party in 2017, Liberians believed a new day had dawned; and this unprecedented act was a clean break with the past.
 Yet, three years later, progress is bogged down on account of greed and selfishness.
 This proves that it is unwise to put old wine into new skins.
-Should we lose this opportunity to effect changes that are long overdue, no telling what the future will bring?
+Should we lose this opportunity to effect long-overdue changes, no telling what the future will bring?